MichelML/hgco/README.md

 # How it works
-_hgco_ simply looks up at your current branch name, and if it contains a JIRA issue key, it adds it at the end of your commit message.
+_hgco_ looks up at your current branch name, and if it contains a JIRA issue key, _hgco_ adds the issue key at the end of your commit message.

 In any other case, _hgco_ throws and your commit is canceled.